-Tax Invoice issued
+- Tax Invoice issued

-Bill of entry
+- Bill of entry

-Invoice prepared in respect of reverse charge basis
+- Invoice prepared in respect of reverse charge basis

-Document issued by Input Service Distributor for distribution of credit.
+- Document issued by Input Service Distributor for distribution of credit.

-Catch point: It is important to observe the words ‘used by him’ and ‘in his business’.
+Catch Point: It is important to observe the words ‘used by him’ and ‘in his business’.
 These words refer to the registered taxable person in question and not the legal entity as a whole.
 So, ITC paid in a State MUST NOT be in relation to the business of a taxable person in another State even if belonging to the same taxable person.

-(i) The said goods or services or both are used or intended to be used in the course or in the furtherance of his business;
+- The said goods or services or both are used or intended to be used in the course or in the furtherance of his business;

-(ii) He is in possession of tax invoice/ debit note / tax-paying document issued by a supplier registered under this Act.
+- He is in possession of tax invoice/ debit note / tax-paying document issued by a supplier registered under this Act.

-(iii) He has received the said goods or services or both subject to job-work facilities and restrictions relating to input tax credit
+- He has received the said goods or services or both subject to job-work facilities and restrictions relating to input tax credit

-(iv) The supplier has uploaded the relevant invoice on the GSTN (online GST portal);
+- The supplier has uploaded the relevant invoice on the GSTN (online GST portal);

-(v) The supplier has paid the said amount of tax (as charged in the invoice) to appropriate Government in cash or by way of utilization of input tax credit, as admissible;
+- The supplier has paid the said amount of tax (as charged in the invoice) to appropriate Government in cash or by way of utilization of input tax credit, as admissible;

-(vi) He – claimant of input tax credit – has furnished GST return in FORM-GSTR 2;
+- He – claimant of input tax credit – has furnished GST return in FORM-GSTR 2;

-Goods received in instalments: If goods are received in instalments against a single invoice, credit can be taken upon receipt of last instalment of goods.
+Goods received in instalments: If goods are received in instalments against a single invoice, credit can be taken upon receipt of the last instalment of goods.

 Failure to pay to supplier of goods or service or both, the value of supply and tax thereon:

-If recipient of goods/services has not paid the supplier within 180 days from date of invoice, the amount equal to input tax credit availed along with the interest will be added to output liability of the recipient.
-The said input tax credit can be re-availed on payment of value of supply and tax payable thereon.
+If the recipient of goods/services has not paid the supplier within 180 days from date of invoice, the amount equal to input tax credit availed along with the interest will be added to output liability of the recipient.
+The said input tax credit can be re-availed on payment of the value of supply and tax payable thereon.

 The above condition does not apply for supplies which are payable under reverse charge basis.

 Example: Mr. A sells goods worth Rs 1,00,000 to Mr. B. on 01.08.2017 on credit.
-GST, assuming, 5 % comes to Rs 5,000.
+GST, @ 5 % has been assumed which comes to Rs 5,000.
 The invoice value, thus, is Rs.
 1,05,000.
 Mr. B decides to pay the invoice amount later on.
 Now, while filing the GST returns for August 2017, Mr. B can claim the input tax credit of Rs 5000.00.
-Now 180 days (from 01.08.2017) lapses, the date being 27.01.2018.
+180 days (from 01.08.2017) lapses on 27.01.2018.
 If Mr. B does not pay the invoice amount by this date then the ITC of Rs 5000 will be reversed in the return and added to output tax liability.
 If subsequently, he pays the invoice amount, such ITC will be re-availed.

-September of the subsequent financial year
+Due Date for filing the return for the month of September of the subsequent financial year

 Or furnishing of Annual return,